 We have already seen the oldest schools in the UK, but what about the rest of the world?
-I’m pretty sure the UK has some of the oldest schools, but not all of them.
-So let’s see what the rest of the world has to offer…
+I’m pretty sure the UK has some of the oldest schools, but certainly not all of them as we have already learned.
+Let’s go around the world and see what schools can offer geometry homework help and what ones have been around the longest…

 Wiki Info: Gymnasium Paulinum was established by Ludger the missionary in 797.
 He had been instructed by Charlemagne in 793 to preach Christianity in north-western Saxony, and subsequently established a monastery in the centre of the former Frankish stronghold of Mimigernaford (also Mimigardeford or Miningarvard), which was later to be known as Münster.